 During the first trimester of pregnancy, your body starts pumping out hormones which slow down the muscles of your digestive system, bringing your digestion to what feels like a screeching halt.
 Eating a big meal, or even the normal-sized portions that you are used to, will probably be too much for your sluggish system.
 At the same time, you will probably find that an empty stomach is a recipe for nausea, so the best way to avoid both nausea and indigestion is to eat small amounts of food every hour or two, or as frequently as needed.

-- 4 to 5 crackers and two small squares of cheddar cheese
+- 4 to 5 crackers and 2 small squares of cheddar cheese

 - Half an apple, sliced, spread with a couple teaspoons of almond butter